South Korea and France’s Indo-Pacific Strategies: Potential Partnership and Challenges Asie.Visions, No. 126, December 2021

 South Korea is, by location, an Indo-Pacific country but has kept its distance from the United States’ “Free and Open Indo-Pacific” (FOIP).
 This is an outcome of the interplay between South Korea’s strategic environment and domestic politics.
 Firstly, South Korea has prioritized North Korea in its foreign policy and viewed the FOIP as unfavorable to inter-Korean relations.
 Secondly, South Korea has pursued autonomy amid US-China competition, but it cannot afford to antagonize its top trading partner, China, by adopting the FOIP.
 Thirdly, the FOIP could draw South Korea into the US military operation outside of the Korean Peninsula.
-Lastly, the US FOIP partially overlaps with President Moon’s “New Southern Policy” (NSP).
+Lastly, the US FOIP partially overlaps with President Moon Jae-in's “New Southern Policy” (NSP).

 During the Trump administration, South Korea accommodated the FOIP selectively where there were overlaps with the NSP, and secured autonomy within the FOIP.
 A noticeable shift in South Korea’s stance came during the ROK-US summit held in May 2021.
-President Moon endorses the core elements of President Biden’s Indo-Pacific strategy aimed at China, though not directly referencing China.
+President Moon endorses the core elements of President Joe Biden’s Indo-Pacific strategy aimed at China, though not directly referencing China.
 South Korea’s stance on the FOIP is evolving from reluctance towards alignment.
 President Moon has become more receptive to the FOIP because South Korea faces the risk of isolation in the Indo-Pacific theater and anti-China sentiment is rising among the Korean population.
 And he has been hoping to use endorsement of the FOIP as a way of securing US cooperation on North Korea, gaining greater access to US vaccines, and turning around his approval ratings before the presidential election next year (2022).

 However, it is unlikely that, in the foreseeable future, South Korea will join the US-led Freedom of Navigation Operations in the South China Sea.
 The result of the upcoming presidential election will determine South Korea’s Indo-Pacific strategy over the next five years.
 If a new president is elected from the conservative party, s/he is likely to revisit the stance on the FOIP.
 Nevertheless, due to the interplay of the factors that generated the current stance, South Korea’s options would lie on the continuum of aligning with the US or China at each end and ambiguity in the middle.
 South Korea might shift from strategic ambiguity towards strategic autonomy, announcing its Indo-Pacific strategy officially.